-Oven and Microwave Drying
+Oven and microwave drying

 Drying using an oven or microwave is useful for households that only want to dry occasionally and in small batches.
-When using an oven to dry, ensure the oven maintains a low temperature of 140 F. If so, proceed with drying.
+When using an oven to dry, make sure the oven can maintain a low temperature of 140°F. If so, proceed with drying.